 What praying in the Spirit IS

 In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans.
 And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for God’s people in accordance with the will of God. – Romans 8:26-27

 For each person it will sound differently, and like anything with God it takes faith.
 You will not know what you are saying.
 You may feel ridiculous, but that happens when you try something new.
 Just keep checking your heart.
 Are you doing it for Jesus?
 Do you feel closer to Him?
 More in love with others?
 For me, once convinced this was from God, I prayed to have the ability.
 Afterwards, as I spoke, I chose to trust it was from God as an act of faith.

 Normal prayer is through our understanding using words we can comprehend.
 We engage the mind and make our requests known.
-Prayer in the Spirit bypasses the mind and engages our spirit.
+But, when you pray in the Spirit, it bypasses the mind and engages your spirit.
 We may or may not know what we are praying for.
 As we pray in the Spirit, we do not limit our prayers to our understanding (1 Corinthians 14:15).
 Both ways of prayer are important.
 Don’t let the controversy surrounding this topic keep you from a tool God has given you to help your Christian walk.